 the capitol riot summer

 The Jan.
 6 committee's public hearing schedule will now extend into July, chair Rep. Bennie Thompson (D-Miss.) announced Wednesday.
-Originally, the panel had been expected to hold seven hearings throughout June, with a final report on its findings coming in September, NPR reports.
+Originally, the panel had been expected to hold six hearings throughout June, with a final report on its findings coming in September, NPR reports.

 But, he added, "I think we could supplement the next two hearings with some of the material and obviously, if necessary, we'll just include it in the report."

 Dates and times for the new hearings will be announced soon, an aide told NPR.

 Thursday's hearing, which will be led by Rep. Adam Kinzinger (R-Ill.), will focus on "former President Trump's pressure campaign against the Department of Justice," Axios writes.

 Update: 3:45 p.m.
 ET, June 27, 2022: This article has been updated to accurately reflect the number of hearings that were scheduled initially at the time of publication.